 Social media is everywhere, and it’s certainly getting easier to vet frustrations or complaints about work on Facebook, Twitter, Snapchat, and so forth.
 Unfortunately, employers can monitor (or can easily see) their employees’ social media accounts, and in some cases, a social media blunder can result in an employee’s termination.

 The National Labor Relations Board receives thousands of complaints every year from employees who said they were fired for their social media activity.
 Often, these employees want to know if it is legal for an employer to fire an employee over a social media post.
 As a leading employee rights attorney located right here in Denver, attorney Raymond K. Bryant of the Civil Rights Litigation Group law firm provides aggressive legal representation for Colorado employees who had their rights violated.
 If you were fired over a social media post, call our Denver law firm today for a free, no-obligation consultation.

-First Amendment Rights and Employment-at-Will Companies
+First Amendment rights and at-will employment

 Despite employee protections, it’s important to remember that Colorado is an “employment-at-will” state, which means that neither an employer nor an employee is required to give notice or advance notice of termination or resignation.
 In other words, an employer can fire an employee for any reason (or for no reason) as long as the firing isn’t based on discriminatory practices, such as the employee’s race, disability, sexual orientation, gender, etc.

 Secondly, it is essential to know that the Constitution’s First Amendment doesn’t apply to private employers in many cases.
 Within limits, the government may dictate what people can or cannot say, but this restriction doesn’t apply to a private company.

 Protections for online posts and content